 "Alan has earned this assignment based on his contributions to our program over the past four seasons," says Notre Dame vice president and athletics director Jack Swarbrick.
 "He has an outstanding reputation in the track and field community, the coaching honors he has received are based on the top-notch quality of his work -- and his promotion has been widely applauded by our team members.
 We look forward to watching Alan and his staff continue to build the competitive level of our men's and women's programs."

-In his four seasons on the Irish staff prior to assuming the head coaching role, Turner has made a quantifiable impact at Notre Dame and proven himself as one of the top assistant coaches in the country.
-He has tutored seven Atlantic Coast Conference and 17 BIG EAST Conference champions, 14 all-ACC and 57 all-BIG EAST performers -- along with 18 first-team, six second-team and 22 honorable mention All-Americans.
+In his four seasons on the Irish staff prior to assuming the head coaching role, Turner made a quantifiable impact at Notre Dame and proved himself as one of the top assistant coaches in the country.
+He has tutored seven Atlantic Coast Conference and 17 BIG EAST Conference champions, 14 All-ACC and 57 All-BIG EAST performers -- along with 18 first-team, six second-team and 22 honorable mention All-Americans.
 His student-athletes have broken 11 school individual and relay track and field records.

 In the 2014 season alone, Turner's student-athletes earned those four ACC championships and 14 All-ACC accolades.
 Between the indoor and outdoor NCAA Championships, Turner coached his sprinters to 12 first-team All-America honors.
 Under Turner's tutelage, junior Chris Giesting had a remarkable season for the Irish.
 Giesting earned All-America honors three times, was named the ACC Indoor Championships Most Valuable Performer after racking up 18 points and was also titled both the indoor and outdoor ACC Scholar-Athlete of the Year.
 For his efforts, the United States Track & Field and Cross Country Coaches Association named Turner a regional assistant women's coach of the year for 2014.